Tips from the Personal Trainers

 To sum it up – unless you are diagnosed with Celiac Disease or a gluten intolerance, a gluten-free diet will not offer you a healthier diet.
 If avoiding gluten gets you to cut out junk/processed food, read labels and just generally makes you more aware of what you’re eating, then this can be a good start to a healthier lifestyle.
 However, your best bet for weight loss is to limit the processed foods you eat and to incorporate more fresh fruit and vegetables into your diet.

-Personal Trainer Jenny Willis busts the myth of:
+Tips from the Personal Trainer Jenny Willis busts the myth of:

 The common belief: When you exercise a specific body part or set of muscles, fat can and will be lost in that area (i.e. the more crunches and sit ups I do, the less belly fat I will have).
 While this would make my job WAY EASIER, and the majority of us have our “trouble spots” we would love to pinpoint, it just doesn’t work this way.